 Submission guidelines

-The Law Review reviews submissions carefully, and our editing process is intense.
-All submissions will be read by members of the editorial team and if accepted for publication, structural and substantive changes may be suggested.
+The Cardiff University Law Review reviews all submissions carefully through a rigorous, multi-step process.
+All submissions will be read by members of the editorial team and, if accepted for publication, structural and substantive changes may be suggested.

 Submissions are reviewed on a rolling basis.
-There is no strict timeline for reviewing an article, but the Review reserves the right to review texts for a reasonable period of time.
+There is no strict timeline for reviewing an article and CULR reserves the right to review texts for a reasonable period of time.

-The Law Review is committed to open access.
-Therefore, all published work will be freely available online.
+CULR is committed to open access.
+All published work will therefore be freely available online and authors will receive a shareable link to their articles upon publication.

-The Law Review notifies authors of our decisions by email.
+We notify authors of our decisions via email.

 Structure and Format